-Other members of the Board include: Vice Chair Sandra Fischer (Willis Business Law); Corporate Secretary Wendy Graat (retired from the Financial Fitness Centre); Stephane Boucher (Global Vehicle Systems); Jim Angus (retired from the Windsor Star and Unifor Local 240); Randy Dupuis (retired CEO from MCCCU); Bill Marra (Windsor Regional Hospital Foundation); Frank Moceri (St. Clair College); Marc Moore (Windsor Fire and Rescue Services) and Amy Wolters (Windsor-Essex County Health Unit).
+Other members of the Board include: Vice Chair Sandra Fischer (Willis Business Law); Corporate Secretary Wendy Graat (retired from the Financial Fitness Centre); Stephane Boucher (Global Vehicle Systems); Jim Angus (retired from the Windsor Star and Unifor Local 240); Randy Dupuis (retired CEO from MCCCU); Bill Marra (Hotel Dieu Grace Healthcare); Frank Moceri (St. Clair College); Marc Moore (Windsor Fire and Rescue Services) and Amy Wolters (Windsor-Essex County Health Unit).

 “When I joined the board 11 years ago, I didn’t realize how involved MCCCU was in the community,” says Fraser, who has been Chairman for four years.
 “I’m impressed by the personal touch our employees bring to the banking experience for our members.”